 Get the right focus

 The most obvious technique to work on when aiming for sharp photos is focusing.
 Most of us use ‘Auto Focusing’ with our cameras but don’t assume that the camera will always get it right.
 Always visually check what part of the image is in focus before hitting the shutter and if it’s not right trying again or switch to manual focus mode.
-This is particularly important if you’re shooting with a large aperture (small depth of field) where even being slightly out can result in your subject being noticeably out of focus.
+This is particularly important if you’re shooting with a large aperture (small depth of field) were even being slightly out can result in your subject being noticeably out of focus.

 Use a good lens

 Your photos are only as good as the lens they pass through.
 When you buy your first camera, I recommend upgrading to an inexpensive prime (can’t zoom) lens as soon as you can.
 You’ll find an immediate improvement in image quality as prime lenses are designed with only one job in mind.
 I recommend one of these prime lenses from Canon, Canon EF 50mm f/1.2L USM, Canon 85mm f/1.2L II USM, and Canon 100mm F/2 USM

 Clean your lens